fermyon/developer/content/common/contributing-docs.md

 ![edit on github](/static/image/edit-on-github.png)

-If you create a new markdown file and/or you notice a file without the explicit GitHub URL please attend to this.
-For example, the following `url` is required for this page that you are reading (you can check the raw markdown contents to see this example):
+If you create a new markdown file and/or you notice a file without the explicit GitHub URL, please add a URL entry to the [extra] section.
+For example, the following `url` is required for this page that you are reading (you can check the raw markdown contents of this page to see this example):

 ```
 [extra]